Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Continuity properties of

 The condition on $ F, G $ in \autoref{baseK} can be satisfied if $ F, G $ are $ C^{1,1} $.
 This is actually used in some classical results; see e.g. \cite{HPS77}.
-Also, note that the assumptions in the $ C^0 $ continuity results are much weaker than the H\"older continuity results.
-Now we have extended the results in \cite[Chapter 5 (about the plaque families), Chapter 6]{HPS77} in our general settings.
+Also, note that the assumptions in the $ C^0 $ continuity results are much weaker than those in the H\"older continuity results.
+Now we have extended the results in \cite[Chapter 5 (about plaque families), Chapter 6]{HPS77} to our general settings.